Indian election resumes as heatwave hits voters

 Years of scientific research have found climate change is causing heatwaves to become longer, more frequent and more intense.

-Friday will also see voting in the constituency of India's most prominent opposition leader -- Rahul Gandhi of the once-dominate Congress party.
+Friday will also see voting in the constituency of India's most prominent opposition leader -- Rahul Gandhi of the once-dominant Congress party.

-The 53-year-old is fighting to retain his seat in the southern state of Kerala, a stronghold for opponents of Modi's Hindu-nationalist Bharatiya Janata Party (BJP).
+The 53-year-old is fighting to retain his seat in the southern state of Kerala.

 "It is the duty of every citizen to become a soldier of the constitution, step out of their homes today and vote to protect democracy," he wrote on X.

-Gandhi is the son, grandson and great-grandson of former prime ministers, but his Congress party has suffered two landslide defeats against Modi in the last two general elections.
+Gandhi is the son, grandson and great-grandson of former prime ministers but his Congress party has suffered two landslide defeats against Modi in the past two general elections.

 The opposition alliance has accused Modi's government of using law enforcement agencies to selectively target its leaders and undermine its campaign.